v-rgrace/Viva/Viva/glint/setup/access-glint.md

 Access Microsoft Viva Glint with a Microsoft Entra ID user account and review supported browsers and session timeout information.

 > [!NOTE]
 > Users must exist in Entra with a Member Type of "Member" (not "Guest") to successfully access Viva Glint.
-Learn more about how Microsoft 365 Global Administrators or Entra admin can [set up access to Glint with Microsoft Entra ID](access-with-azure-ad.md).
+Learn more about how Microsoft 365 Global Administrators or Entra admins can [set up access to Glint with Microsoft Entra ID](access-with-azure-ad.md).

 ## Select a supported browser